 How do you maintain at-will employment if you can't tell anyone?

 While two recent memoranda from the National Labor Relations Board ("NLRB" or "the Board") have helped clarify the Board's position, employers remain rightfully troubled by the NLRB's position that having employees acknowledge their "at-will employment" status may violate the National Labor Relations Act ("NLRA" or "the Act").
 The concern with at-will employment disclaimers in employee handbooks - at least according to the NLRB - is that they can be interpreted by employees as a waiver of the employee's right to engage in protected activities under the NLRA and violate employees' Section 7 rights to engage in concerted activities (such as joining a union).
+Read the full article on our website.

 Update on Class Actions Following Dukes v.
 Wal-Mart

 In the wake of Wal-Mart Stores, Inc. v.
 Dukes, federal courts throughout the country have altered their treatment of class action in important ways that affect employment cases.
 In addition to its high profile, due to Wal-Mart's status as one of the largest private employers in the nation and the putative class size of 1.5 million people, Dukes garnered national attention because the Supreme Court of the United States clarified certain issues that are important for class action practitioners.
 This update will explain (i) brief background information about Dukes, (ii) trends in employment class actions since Dukes, (iii) an alternative theory for achieving class treatment, and (iv) the effect on collective action under the Fair Labor Standards Act.
+Read the full article on our website.

 Latest West Virginia Supreme Court Case Awakens Some Sleeping Giants

 On November 7, 2012, the West Virginia Supreme Court of Appeals handed down a ruling on an age discrimination case that has important ramifications for all employers in the state.
 Although the opinion contained no new points of substantive law, the application of law to the particular facts of this case will likely change the dynamics of employment discrimination lawsuits considerably.
+Read the full article on our website.

 Notes from the Chair